5 Reasons to Discuss Assisted Suicide with Your Teens

 By Susan Ciancio

 We know it can be extremely difficult to talk to teenagers about difficult topics like abortion, suicide, euthanasia, or other sensitive issues.
-We often have parents, educators, and youth ministers tell us that they want to have meaningful conversations, but they don’t know where to begin.
+At the Culture of Life Studies Program, we often have parents, educators, and youth ministers tell us that they want to have meaningful conversations, but they don’t know where to begin.
 That’s why we created our Conversation Starter series.
 We tackle those difficult subjects and give you all the background you need so that you can have a great conversation with your teens with as little stress or awkwardness as possible.

 Euthanasia is a threat to life that is becoming more and more common every day.
 And assisted suicide is a form of euthanasia that is already legal in many states.
 With the help of experts in the field of euthanasia, we created our inaugural Conversation Starter on this topic because it’s one that is becoming all too common in news around the world.
 Below are five reasons why you and your children will benefit from this discussion.